Enigmatic-Smile/docs/reimbursement.md

 ## Credits

 Before reimbursing cardholders you will need to buy Fidel Credits.
 To be able to make a reimbursement request you need to have enough credits in your balance to deduct the reimbursement amount.
-Credits currently support USD currency denomination and must be purchased by bank transfer to FIDEL LIMITED beneficiary account using your _unique reference code_ in the description.
+Credits currently support USD currency denominations only and must be purchased by bank transfer to FIDEL LIMITED’s beneficiary account using your unique reference code in the description.
 Find yours under the [Credits view in the dashboard](https://dashboard.fidel.uk/account/credits).

 Fidel Credits are non refundable and non transferable.
-Take into consideration possible bank transfer delays.
+Take into consideration possible bank transfer delays that can take between 2-3 business days.

 ![Credits view in the dashboard](https://raw.githubusercontent.com/FidelLimited/docs/master/assets/images/credits-view.png "Credits view in the dashboard")

 ## Balance

-Your credit balance is updated every time there is a new credits purchase or spent through reimbursement usage.
+Your credit balance is updated every time you purchase credits or spend by using Reimbursement.
 When sending a reimbursement request, the amount is immediately deducted from the balance.
 If the reimbursement goes to `failed` status, the amount is added again to the balance.
-Read more information on the credits balance [API endpoint]().
+Read more information on the credits balance [endpoint](https://reference.fidel.uk/reference).

 ### Credits Balance Example